AntonioMennuni/padding-oracle-attack/README.md

 ```
 and then execute the scripts.

-For a more in-depth analysis of the attack, the attack setup, and the code implementation, please refer to the POA_documentation.pdf file.
+For a more in-depth analysis of the attack and the code implementation, please refer to the POA_documentation.pdf file.